2933 South Miami Blvd, Suite 119

-Darwin started at USA Baseball as a media relations intern in 1997 before joining the organization full time in January 1998 as a Youth National Team Director (16U and 18U).
+Darwin started at USA Baseball as the media relations intern in 1997 before joining the organization full time in January 1998 as the Youth National Team Director (16U and 18U).
 Under his guidance, the USA Baseball 18U National Team program won four medals from 2004 to 2008 including the silver medal at the 2008 IBAF "AAA" World Junior Championships.
 From 1998 to 2003, the 16U National Team program compiled an overall record of 34-3 and won three consecutive IBAF "AA" World Youth Championships.

 Before joining USA Baseball, Darwin gained sports management experience working for the Texas Rangers and the University of Pennsylvania athletic department.

 Darwin holds a bachelor's degree in economics with a concentration in marketing from the Wharton School of Business at the University of Pennsylvania (1997) and has extended his education in accounting at North Carolina State University.
 He also completed the Major League Baseball Scouting Bureau's scout development program in 2000.